open-ead/nnheaders/README.md

 # nnheaders
 Repository of user created nnsdk headers.

-The header files contained herewithin are entirely user created via Reverse Engineering or publicly available sources (non stripped binaries containing symbols).
+The header files contained herewithin are entirely user created via Reverse Engineering or publicly available sources (non stripped binaries containing symbols and/or debug info), such as *Splatoon 2* and *Pokémon Sword and Shield*.

 Do not ask for or PR any copyrighted material to this repo.
 You will be ignored.